arytontediarjo/PDKitRotationFeatures/README.md

 This repository is used for retrieving gait features from accelerometer and gyroscope sensor data based on PDKit walking features with some extra functionality and QC filtering (rotation and variance cutoff).

 ## Added Functionality
-- Additional PDKit Error Handling
+- Additional Error Handling
-- Added windowing data processing
+- Added windowing feature computation
 - Added QC on detecting rotation

 ## Installation